-In June 2009 a study was completed that had been commissioned by Knowledge Exchange and written by Professor John Houghton, Victoria University, Australia.
-This report on the study was titled: "Open Access - What are the economic benefits?
+In June 2009 KE published a study by Professor John Houghton, Victoria University, Australia, titled: "Open Access - What are the economic benefits?
 A comparison of the United Kingdom, Netherlands and Denmark."

 Johannes Fournier (DFG): How funders can take action

 Peteris Zilgalvis (DG Research, Head of unit L3): Towards an open access policy in European Research

 Konstantinos Glinos (DG Information Society and Media, Head of UnitF3): E Infrastructure for OA